 This course provides essential knowledge on the development and understanding of scientific studies of persons, human behavior and experience.
-Through study and application of eight qualitative research models, the course serves as a basis for investigating problems and questions that challenge the practitioner-scholar.
-It prepares the student for organized and rigorous scientific inquiry.
+It examines the historical and philosophical foundations as well as challenges particular to qualitative inquiry.
+Interviewing, the primary method of data collection in qualitative inquiry, will also be a focus of study.
+Through examination and application of five qualitative research models, the course serves as a basis for investigating problems and questions that challenge the practitioner-scholar.
+It prepares the student for organized and rigorous scientific inquiry in the dissertation process.